zoroqi/srid.ca/imported/Anti-meat propaganda.md

 ---
+slug: anti-meat
 tags: [religion/veganism, propaganda]
 ---

-# Vegetarian propaganda

-Why do many people believe that plant-based foods are healthier than animal-based foods?
+Why do many people believe that plant-based[^term] foods are healthier than animal-based foods?
 Could this all be (covert) propaganda[^def] that we have not yet recognized as such?

+[^term]: The slyly named term "plant-based" in practice actually means "plant-only".

 [^def]: > **Propaganda**: Information, especially of a biased or misleading nature, used to promote or publicize a particular political cause or point of view.